Customer Story

 Looking Ahead

-On the visibility side, Patrick is building a custom executive dashboard that uses milestone tags and data field views to surface the five or six signals leadership actually cares about: target launch date, SKU count, projected order volume, current stage, and revenue timeline.
+On the visibility side, Patrick is designing a custom executive dashboard that surfaces the signals leadership actually cares about: target launch date, SKU count, projected order volume, current milestone stage, and revenue timeline — all in one view, without anyone having to compile it.

 Get the Recording